jobendik/rift/memory-bank/activeContext.md

 - UIManager integration for enabling tracking
 - A dedicated performance monitoring dashboard UI

+### Element Pooling System

+We've implemented a comprehensive DOM element pooling system to significantly reduce garbage collection and DOM operations during gameplay.
+The ElementPool utility provides efficient reuse of DOM elements for frequently created and destroyed UI components.

+Key components of the system include:
+- Core ElementPool utility with configurable options
+- Block container optimization for better performance
+- Comprehensive API for acquiring and releasing elements
+- Statistics tracking for pool usage
+- Integration with the component lifecycle

 ### Developer Tools Integration

 We've added a developer tools panel accessible via Ctrl+Shift+D that provides quick access to: